Rich-Nelson/day-cycle-clock-code/README.md

 #include <TFT_ILI9163C.h>
 ```

-Come of these may already be included in the arduino environment, but I included them all jsut to be safe.
+Some of these may already be included in the arduino environment, but I included them all just to be safe.